 Note: If persistent technological problems with internet connections arise during the term, the instructor may decide (in consultation with the coordinator) that all students will be evaluated without the participation component.
-Thus, students will not have to turn their camera on at all times.
 However, students will still need to have their camera on during the oral exams.

-Assignments and Projects: These may include but are not limited to online activities, textbook assignments, workbook assignments, general homework, writing assignments, grammar and vocabulary practice exercises, forum contributions, group projects and oral presentations.
+Assignments and Tasks: These may include but are not limited to online activities, textbook assignments, workbook assignments, general homework, writing assignments, grammar and vocabulary practice exercises, forum contributions, group projects and oral presentations.
 The marking rubrics, when relevant, will be provided electronically.